MBM Glossaries: Team Building Skills Definition

-An action where a trait of a person or a result of a test has improved.
+In short, an action where a trait of a person or a result of a test has improved.

 Something related to either communicating or interacting with people.

-Being able to believe and depend on each other.
+In brief, being able to believe and depend on each other.

-An individual or group of individuals that help unite and drive a team, group or organisation.
+An individual or group of individuals that help unite and drive a team, group, or organisation.

-A process of looking for possible solutions to challenging matters.
+In short, the process of looking for possible solutions to challenging matters.

-An action of recognising someone’s excellence.
+In particular, an action of recognising someone’s excellence.

-An individual’s part of a team, or an organisation.
+In short, an individual’s part of a team, or an organisation.

 Dull; Not moving.

 A defined strategy or executing a group of intended systematic tasks or concepts.
 Usually, to reach a goal.